Skip to content

 ClearMaps

-This method clears the list of mappings
+This method clears the list of mappings.

 GetCurrentMaps

-This method returns list of current mappings.
+This method returns the list of current mappings.

 GetCurrentMapsByType